Skip to main content

 About Münden

-Münden Nature Park covers approximately 370 square kilometers of deeply forested hill country at the confluence of the Werra and Fulda rivers forming the Weser in southern Lower Saxony.
-The park encompasses the Kaufunger Wald, Bramwald, and Reinhardswald forests surrounding the medieval town of Hann.
+Münden Nature Park covers just under 374 square kilometers of deeply forested hill country at the confluence of the Werra and Fulda rivers forming the Weser in southern Lower Saxony.
+[1] The park encompasses the Kaufunger Wald, Bramwald, and Reinhardswald forests surrounding the medieval town of Hann.
 Münden, creating one of Germany's most densely forested landscapes.
-Established in 1959, it is one of Lower Saxony's oldest nature parks, protecting extensive ancient beech forests and the dramatic river confluence that creates the beginning of the Weser, one of Germany's great rivers.
+Established in 1959, it is the second oldest nature park in Lower Saxony, protecting extensive ancient beech forests and the dramatic river confluence that creates the beginning of the Weser, one of Germany's great rivers.
+[2]

 Wildlife Ecosystems